l3-team/UidUserBundle/README.md

             id: uid_user_provider
 ```

-For Symfony 4 : in the firewall of your application, use the Bundle :
+For Symfony 4 and Symfony 5 : in the firewall of your application, use the Bundle :
 ```
 # config/packages/security.yaml
 security: